Refinance A Rental Property, and Get That Cash

-Sometimes Private Loans are Your Best Alternative For Cash-Out Refinancing
+Sometimes Private Loans are Your Best Alternative to Cash-Out Refinance a Rental Property

 Investors should keep in mind that there are lenders offering loans other than those offered by Fannie and Freddie lenders.
 Abbey Mortgage is one of these lenders, and we have created custom loan programs based on investment based policies that weigh the risk and strength of the deal.

 We are much more lenient regarding credit score because we are more interested in equity and the overall deal.
 If your scenario does not check off all of the Fannie/Freddie boxes, we can probably help you get the money you are needing.